 Heist films have always intrigued us, given their penchant for suspense and thrill.
 They have this interesting quality that keeps us on our toes; spellbound and amazed.
 Apart from their twists and turns, what also makes heist films popular is the presence of eccentric characters with power-packed dialogues.
 When you think of ‘Italian Job’ or ‘Ocean’s Eleven’, you don’t just remember their plots, but also their quirky characters.
 Even though the origin of heist films dates back to the ‘50s, it only became popular in the ’70s when crime was the go-to genre of great filmmakers.
 Till today, it remains one of the most popular genres of films.

 So, what are the “go to” plot points of a typical heist film?
 Bank robbery, of course.
-Jewelry theft, embezzlement, scams…I can go on and on.
+Then we have jewelry theft, embezzlement, scams…I can go on and on.
 Whatever be the kind of heist, it is really quite an experience to watch an elaborate plan involving everything from car chases to police shootouts that come through in the end.
 With all that said now, here is the list of top heist movies of all time.
-You can watch several of these heist movies on Netflix, Hulu, or Amazon Prime.
+You can watch several of these really good heist movies on Netflix, Hulu, or Amazon Prime.

 26. American Hustle (2013)